Losant/losant-docs/docs/devices/gateways-peripherals.md

 When and how a gateway publishes these message is entirely up to your environment.
 For example, if the peripheral is a [LightBlueBean](https://punchthrough.com/bean) connected over Bluetooth to a Raspberry Pi gateway, the Pi may report the peripheral's state every few seconds by first requesting the temperature over the Bluetooth connection.

-Gateways and also be used to configure MQTT bridges.
+Gateways can also be used to configure MQTT bridges.
 Please read our tutorial on [setting up a Mosquitto MQTT bridge](https://www.losant.com/blog/how-to-configure-mosquitto-bridge-to-losant) for more details.

 To the rest of the system, there's no difference between a gateway reporting state on behalf of a peripheral versus a device reporting state directly.
 You can now visualize the data, trigger workflows, etc.